 Spring farmers’ markets and produce stores are so wonderful to peruse and fill our bags and baskets with their deliciousness.
 Finally, choices other than kale, cabbage and iceberg lettuce!
 Everything just pops and begs to be eaten — lettuces, baby spinach, leeks, garlic shoots, baby carrots, English peas, snap peas, asparagus, fava beans, even little zucchinis and squash blossoms.
 Woo-hoo!
-Sadly, some things are harder to find, specifically artichokes.
-This is a big blow for people like me who adore them.
-The problem?
-A lack of bio-diversity.
+Time to make a Savory Vegetable Galette!

 I bring this up as this recipe is a spinoff of one I found in Sunset Magazine, which so well represents the foods of the Western United States.
 This is the time of year when the “baby” artichokes come to market.
 They’re not babies at all as they’re the same age as the big chokes, but they grow near the bottom of the plant.
 Sunset suggests using frozen baby artichokes for this recipe, which works, and saves you time as well, but these little artichokes are so sweet when they’re fresh.
 Our usual provider doesn’t come to the market these days but I found some from a small farm up the Coast.
 My recommendation, however, is to use the frozen if you can find them or, substitute slices of summer squash like zucchini, fava beans, or even slices of fingerling potatoes.
 Feel free to be creative.